chef-boneyard/habitat/README.md

 - `version`: A Habitat version which contains the version and optionally a release separated by `/`, for example, `3.2.3` or `3.2.3/20160920131015`
 - `bldr_url`: The habitat builder url where packages will be downloaded from (defaults to public habitat builder)
 - `channel`: The release channel to install from (defaults to `stable`)
+- `auth_token`: Auth token for installing a package from a private organization on builder

 While it is valid to pass the version and release with a Habitat package as a fully qualified package identifier when using the `hab` CLI, they must be specified using the `version` property when using this resource.
 See the examples below.